Particular/docs.particular.net/transports/sqs/performance-tuning.md

 ## Sending small messages

-If the endpoint is sending a lot of small messages (http message size < 1460 bytes) it might be beneficial to turn of the [NagleAlgorithm](https://en.wikipedia.org/wiki/Nagle's_algorithm).
+If the endpoint is sending a lot of small messages (http message size < 1460 bytes) it might be beneficial to turn off the [NagleAlgorithm](https://en.wikipedia.org/wiki/Nagle's_algorithm).

 To disable Nagle for a specific endpoint URI use